Andy-t-bennett/ARM-Assembly-on-Mac-OS/02-hello-world/README.md

 .text
 ```

-What will happen here is the OS will allocate space in memory to hold all the assembly code.
-We'll touch more on memory in a later chapter so don't think you have to understand this now, just know, these directives serve a purpose for the OS.
+What will happen here is the assembler will place all the assembly instructions in the text section.
+When the program runs, the OS will load this section into memory as executable code.
+We'll touch more on memory in a later chapter so don't think you have to understand this now, just know, these directives tell the assembler how to organize your program.

 ---

 ## Alignment

-The last directive before our _start function is:
+The last directive helps with performance and compatibility:

 ```asm
 .align 2
 ```

 This isn't required but is good practice. `.align 2` means align to 2² = 4 bytes, which matches ARM's instruction size (all ARM instructions are 4 bytes).
-This keeps everything neatly aligned in memory.
-Don't think too deeply on this yet, just food for thought.
+This keeps everything neatly aligned in memory for optimal performance.
+We'll dive deeper into alignment in the memory chapter.

 ---